digitalsputnik/DS-Voyager-controller/Assets/Documentation/FEATURES.md

 * Only .jpeg, .jpg and .png files should be available to select.
 * Selected image should appear fitting inside view.                             **NOT FINISHED**

-SELECT MODE
+DRAW MODE
 * Opens another menu in controls container.
 * Enables selection on lamps in workspace.
 * When at least one lamp is selected, new buttons should appear, including:
+  * Set Video - lets you add video to selected lamps
-    * Video Mapping - takes to another scene with selected lamps.
+  * Video Mapping (this only appears if selected lamps have same video) - takes to video mapping view with all lamps associated with the video that is on selected lamps.
 * When leaving selection mode menu, selecting on lamps should be disabled.

+ITSH menu - COLORWHEEL
+* Changes the color settings of the lamp.
+* Hue and saturation can be changed from the wheel or sliders on the side menu.
+* Intensity and temperature can be changed from the sliders.
+* Effect slider will change the proportion of effect applied with 0% - only color will be applied, 100% only video will be applied.  **NOT FINISHED**

 VIDEO MAPPING
-* Should contain the laps selected from select mode.
+* Should contain the lamps associated with video.
-* Should contain controls souch as:
+* Should contain following video controls:
-    * Set video button
-    * Itsh property - clicking on it opens color wheel
+    * FPS - lets you choose the framerate for video.
-* When going back, the workspace state should be the same, before going to video mapping.
+* When going back, the workspace state should be the same, before going to video mapping and the video should be playing on lamps as mapped.

 SET VIDEO MENU
 * Should contain list of videos selected before.
 * Every video should have a thumbnail.
-* Clicking ADD VIDEO should open up a file dialogue and only .mp4 files should be selectable.
+* Clicking OPEN NEW should open up a file dialogue and only .mp4 files should be selectable.
 * After selecting a new video, it should appear to the list.
 * Clicking on garbage bin should remove it from the list.
-* Clicking on a video item should open the video in a workspace.
+* Clicking on a video item should open the video mapping menu.
 * The opened video should be inside a camera view bounderies.
-* Lamps should show mapped pixels, video multiplied with itsh.
+* Lamps should show mapped pixels, video multiplied with ITSH.

 LAMPS SETTINGS
 * Contains list of different settings, including:
-    * NETWORK
+    * NETWORK - Changes network mode on lamps (Master/Router/Client)
-    * DMX MODE
+    * DMX MODE - Enable and disable DMX mode on lamps
+    * FORCE UPDATE - Updates selected lamps

 DMX MODE INSPECTOR
 * Selection mode is enabled.